Giftbit/Lightrail-API-V2-Docs/docs/webhooks.md

 #### What Is a Webhook

-A Webhook consists of a list of events it's subscribed to along with a URL where it will deliver matching events.
-Lightrail delivers events via a simple HTTP request and includes a signature that allows you to verify that it was Lightrail who sent you the notification.
+A Webhook consists of a list of events it's subscribed to along with a URL where matching events will be delivered.
+Lightrail delivers events via a simple HTTP request and includes a signature that allows you to verify that it was Lightrail who sent the request.

 #### When to Use Webhooks